North Oakville Trails Plan

 - allows for year round maintenance

-- forms part of the Active Transportation Master Plan network
+- form part of the Active Transportation Master Plan

-- off road, soft-surfaced compact trails, through natural areas, open space corridors, typically 2.4 metres wide
+- off road, soft-surfaced trails (compacted limestone screenings) through natural areas, open space corridors, typically 2.4 metres wide

-- intended for lower pedestrian and cyclist volumes for recreational use
+- intended for pedestrian, cyclists and passive recreational use

-- typically seasonal use, not intended to receive winter maintenance
+- typically seasonal use, will not receive winter maintenance

-- off road, soft-surfaced materials, through natural areas and valley systems, typically 1-2 metres wide
+- off road, soft-surfaced materials (limestone screenings, wood chips, natural compacted ground) through natural areas and valley systems, typically 1 to 1.5 metres wide

-- intended for low pedestrian and cyclist volumes for passive recreational use
+- intended for pedestrian, cyclists for passive recreational use

 - seasonal use, does not receive winter maintenance

 - limited accessibility